Maluquer/NFIs_north_america/01_DATA/README.md

 Data needed to run the scripts and obtained the results.
-Note that Canada has been excluded due to private license of the data.
+Note that Canada forest inventory has been excluded due to private license of the data.